 So, where do you go from here?
 Here are a few tips for you to consider:

 Acknowledge that your suppliers are a great source of knowledge and expertise, which can help you create greater value for your company.
-Effective supplier onboarding will transform your procurement organization.
+Effective supplier onboarding will transform your procurement organisation.